kelset/react-native-glshaders-testing/README.md

 # Testing GL shaders

-Pretty much what this repo is about.
-Latest [React Native](https://github.com/facebook/react-native) + [GLv3 alpha](https://github.com/gre/gl-react/tree/master/packages/gl-react-native) + some [filters](https://github.com/stoffern/gl-react-instagramfilters).
+This project is a [React Native](https://github.com/facebook/react-native) + [GLv3 alpha](https://github.com/gre/gl-react/tree/master/packages/gl-react-native) + [Expo](https://docs.expo.io/versions/v18.0.0/index.html) mashup to create a somewhat Instagram-like MVP with image filtering & stickers.

-And adding some sticker fanciness in the end, getting some inspiration from [Jani's work](https://github.com/jevakallio/react-native-snap-demo).
-And finally we are able to save it via [`react-native-view-shot`](https://github.com/gre/react-native-view-shot)

 **Preview:**

 ![alt text](./preview.gif "Preview")

-## TIL
+## Current issues

-1. GL-react-native doesn't work when attached to the debugger
+Hopefully step by step they will get solved.

+1. It's really slow
+1. On Android, the Save image works in a fancy way.
+If I add a sticker it actually shows the image.

 ## Troubleshooting